It is not uncommon for electric bicycle riders to experience neck soreness occasionally, either during or after riding their e-Bike.

 Since e-Bikers typically bend and flex their back for extended periods of time while they ride, this ultimately causes strain on the neck.
 Pain stemming from the back’s positioning is further exacerbated when riders are particularly hunched over when riding.

-It is also important to bear in mind that the typically bent-over and fixed position that riders take on when e-Cycling is a contributing factor to neck pain.
+It is also important to bear in mind that the typically bent-over and fixed position that riders take on when riding an e-bike is a contributing factor to neck pain.
 This is because the back and core muscles are put into relatively static positions for extended periods of time, which means those muscles are not being worked out properly.

 Other muscles that, if impacted, can directly affect the neck are the core (stomach and mid/lower back area – source) and trapezius (back, neck, and shoulder area – source) muscles.
 If these muscles are too weak, they will become easily fatigued while e-Biking.